 1234 19th Street Northwest Suite 604 Washington, DC 20036

 A dental bridge is a common and effective solution for replacing missing teeth.
 It could not only restore your smile but also help maintain the structure of your face and the alignment of your bite.
-However, just like natural teeth, a dental bridge requires consistent care to remain in good condition and function properly.
-Whether you’ve recently had a bridge placed or have had one for some time, proper aftercare is essential for long-term success and oral health.
+But a dental bridge needs consistent care to stay in good condition and function properly.
+Whether you’ve recently had a bridge placed or have had one for some time, proper aftercare is important for long-term success and oral health.
+Washington, DC dentist Dr. Christopher Banks has the top tips to keep your bridge in good shape.

 Practice Excellent Oral Hygiene

 One of the most important aspects of dental bridge aftercare is maintaining excellent oral hygiene.
 While the artificial tooth itself won’t decay, the supporting natural teeth are still vulnerable to cavities and gum disease.
 If these teeth become compromised, the entire bridge can fail.
-Brushing your teeth at least twice a day with fluoride toothpaste and using a soft-bristled toothbrush can help protect both the bridge and the surrounding teeth.
+Brush your teeth at least twice a day with fluoride toothpaste and use a soft-bristled toothbrush to protect the bridge and the surrounding teeth.

 It’s also crucial to floss daily, especially around the bridge area.
 Since a dental bridge is fixed in place, traditional floss might not be effective.
 Special tools like floss threaders or interdental brushes can help.
 They allow you to better clean underneath the false tooth (pontic) and around the supporting teeth, where food particles and plaque often accumulate.